Manu577228/Google-Search-Clone/README.md

 To get started with this project, follow these simple steps:

-1.Clone the repository.
+1. Clone the repository.

 2. npm install for installing node_modules

 3. npm start to run the application

-4.Start Changing the Code according to your expectations.
+4. Start Changing the Code according to your expectations.

 ## How to Contribute